Italian battleship Giulio Cesare: Armament and armor

 The Conte di Cavour-class ships had a complete waterline armor belt that had a maximum thickness of 250 mm amidships, which reduced to 130 mm towards the stern and 80 mm towards the bow.
 They had two armored decks: the main deck was 24 mm thick on the flat that increased to 40 mm on the slopes that connected it to the main belt.
 The second deck was 30 mm thick.
 Frontal armor of the gun turrets was 280 mm in thickness and the sides were 240 mm thick.
 The armor protecting their barbettes ranged in thickness from 130 to 230 mm.
-The walls of the forward conning tower were 280 millimeters thick.
+The walls of the forward conning tower were 280 millimetres thick.

 Modifications and reconstruction

 Shortly after the end of World War I, the number of 76.2 mm guns was reduced to 13, all mounted on the turret tops, and six new 76.2-millimeter anti-aircraft (AA) guns were installed abreast the aft funnel.
 In addition two license-built 2-pounder (40 mm) AA guns were mounted on the forecastle deck.
 In 1925–1926 the foremast was replaced by a four-legged (tetrapodal) mast, which was moved forward of the funnels, the rangefinders were upgraded, and the ship was equipped to handle a Macchi M.18 seaplane mounted on the amidships turret.
-Around that same time, either one or both of the ships was equipped with a fixed aircraft catapult on the port side of the forecastle.
+Around the same time, either one or both of the ships was equipped with a fixed aircraft catapult on the port side of the forecastle.

 Giulio Cesare began an extensive reconstruction in October 1933 at the Cantieri del Tirreno shipyard in Genoa that lasted until October 1937.
 A new bow section was grafted over the existing bow which increased her length by 10.31 m to 186.4 m and her beam increased to 28.6 m.
 The ship's draft at deep load increased to 10.42 m.
 All of the changes made increased her displacement to 26140 LT at standard load and 29100 LT at deep load.
 The ship's crew increased to 1,260 officers and enlisted men.
 Two of the propeller shafts were removed and the existing turbines were replaced by two Belluzzo geared steam turbines rated at 75000 shp.
 The boilers were replaced by eight Yarrow boilers.
 On her sea trials in December 1936, before her reconstruction was fully completed, Giulio Cesare reached a speed of 28.24 kn from 93430 shp.
 In service her maximum speed was about 27 kn and she had a range of 6400 nmi at a speed of 13 kn.